 "First you need to know that turbulence is a problem for people only because people think turbulence is a problem for the airplane.
 Actually, the airplane couldn't be happier than when in turbulence.
 It just doesn't bother airplanes, only us who think it bothers airplanes."

 Turbulence is natural in the skies.
 If you're caught in turbulence, says Captain Tom: "Practice matching every down with an up."
 We usually don't notice the "ups" because we're afraid of the "downs" (our instinctual fear of falling).
-But the "falls" are balanced by upward motion, too.
+But the "falls" are balanced by an upward motion, too.

 Thunderstorms can frighten kids even on land.
 Your child may be reassured to know that:

-- the aircraft radar can determine the size and intensity of storms
+- The aircraft radar can determine the size and intensity of storms

-- pilots generally avoid thunderstorms, but going through a storm isn't dangerous
+- Pilots generally avoid thunderstorms, but going through a storm isn't dangerous